 Notes: Make sure to type your subdomain in lowercase to avoid the "Page not found" error when accessing your site.

-1. Click "Domain List" from menu then click the "Manage" button inline with the domain you'd like to connect.
+1. Login to your Namecheap account and click "Domain List" from menu.
+Then click the "Manage" button inline with the domain you'd like to connect.

 2. Head on over to the "Advanced DNS" tab then click on "Add New Record".

 3. Select a record type from the drop-down menu and choose CNAME.
-Then add host "info" or could be anything you prefer, and point to dns.strikingly.com.
-Click the "Save All Changes" button after adding the record.
+Then add host "info" or could be anything you prefer, and point to your subdomain URL + .s.strikinglydns.com .
+In this example, "Value" should be info.yourdomain.com.s.strikinglydns.com.
+Click the the "Check mark" or "Save All Changes" button after adding the record.

 4. That's it!
-You can check back after a few hours and see if your site is up!
+You can check back after 24-48 hours and see if your site is up!
 Be sure to clear your browser cache before checking on your site.

-If your site doesn't go up after a few hours, contact email@example.com and include a screenshot of your subdomain settings so we can help!
+If your site doesn't go online after 48 hours, contact email@example.com and include a screenshot of your subdomain settings so we can help!

 Still not working?